score-spec/docs/content/en/docs/get started/install.md

 ### Install the binary with wget on macOS and Linux

-Choose Score implementation tool you want to install.
+Choose the Score Implementation you want to install.

 {{< tabs name="wget_download" >}}
 {{< tab name="score-compose" include="included/install-wget-compose.md" />}}